numerik11/ESP32-Irrigation-Control/README.md

 ----

 - Wire all solenoid wires/grounds to power source ground.

-- Wire 24/12v to all "COM" screw termials for relays, then wire solenoids to the N.O screw terminals
+- Wire 24/12v to all "COM" screw termials for relays, then wire irrigation solenoids to the N.O screw terminals

-- Relays 1 - 4 = Zones 1 - 4

-- Relay 5 - Mains, Relay 6 - Tank.
+- Relays 1 - 4 = Zones 1 - 4 - Relay 5 - Mains, Relay 6 - Tank.

-- N.O - COM - N.C.

 - Tank level sensor to A1.
 (3.3V MAX?)

 ----